andrew/ultimate-awesome/README.md

 - [AwesomeResponsibleAI](https://github.com/AthenaCore/AwesomeResponsibleAI) - A curated list of awesome academic research, books, code of ethics, data sets, institutes, maturity models, newsletters, principles, podcasts, reports, tools, regulations and standards related to Responsible, Trustworthy, and Human-Centered AI.
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
 - [awesome-kurds](https://github.com/DevelopersTree/awesome-kurds) - A curated list of awesome Kurds.
-- [awesome-postgresql](https://github.com/devton/awesome-postgresql) - A curated list of awesome PostgreSQL tools, scripts, slides, and short examples. inspired by the other awesome lists.
 - [ru-awesome-opensource](https://github.com/Hexlet/ru-awesome-opensource) - Список опенсорсных проектов, в которых можно принять участие.
 - [awesome-myanmar-unicode](https://github.com/khzaw/awesome-myanmar-unicode) - :sparkles: A curated list of resources for Myanmar Unicode.
 - [awesome-go](https://github.com/pacifiquem/awesome-go) - A curated list of awesome Go frameworks, libraries and software + implementation of algorithms and utility programs in Go.